rohitmanral/R-Tree-using-Python3/README.md

 [Programming Language]: Python using the existing libraries provided in the programming language of your choice (i.e., some standard libraries or the libraries for R-Tree).

 [Deliverables]: It includes the following components:
 1. Source Code: The code you have developed yourself.
 Make sure your code can be run in the standard general programming environment.
 2. Report: Your report should include the following:
 •	A brief description of the main functions in your source code;
-•	A clear specification of the requirements for executing your code such as, OS environ- ment, placement of input files, any input parameters, etc.
+•	A clear specification of the requirements for executing your code such as OS environment, placement of input files, any input parameters, etc.

-Correctness  of this project is based on:
+The correctness of this project is based on:
 • [Queries]
 •	–  Correctness:
 o	∗  [Sequential-Scan Based Method]: If it correctly answers m (out of 100) queries by reading the entire dataset sequentially. o	∗  [R-Tree Based Method]: If it correctly answers m (out of 100) queries by searching the R-Tree.
-•	–  Efficiency: Is the average query time is at least 5 times or 2 times faster than sequential scan.
+•	–  Efficiency: Is the average query time is at least 5 times or 2 times faster than the sequential scan.
 • [The Report]
 o	–  Function Description: A clear description of all the functions in my source code. o	–  Requirement Description: A clear description of the requirements for executing my code such as, OS environment, placement of input files, any input parameters, etc.
 • [Bonus]
 o	–  Implementing the R-Tree by Using Standard Libraries provided by the python rather than using the existing R-Tree libraries. o	–  Analysing the Working of R-Tree: In addition to coding, I have provided a high-quality report that contains a detailed analysis of the working of R-Tree.
 Selecting 10 data points from the given dataset, and one query from the given queries.
-Then, clearly and correctly analysed the process of the R-Tree construction and the query process (the search should traverse several nodes of the tree, and during the construction of the R-Tree, there should be an overflow and a node splitting).
+Then, clearly and correctly analyzed the process of the R-Tree construction and the query process (the search should traverse several nodes of the tree, and during the construction of the R-Tree, there should be an overflow and a node splitting).